Detecting quantum non-Gaussianity with a single quadrature

 \begin{defi}[Witness and threshold value] Let $x\in\mathbb R$, $\theta\in[0,2\pi)$, $\eta >0$ and $E\ge0$.
 We define a non-Gaussianity witness as the quadrature projector onto a window of size $\eta $ around $x$:

 This witness operator satisfies $\mathbb 0\preceq\hat W_{\theta,x,\eta}\preceq \mathbb 1$, and its threshold value at energy $E$ is defined by

 \end{defi}

-By definition, measuring the witness operator $\hat W_{\theta,x,\eta}$ on some copies of an unknown state $\hat\rho\in\mathcal S^E$ and recording an expectation value smaller than $w_{\theta,x,\eta}^E$ certifies that $\hat\rho\notin\mathcal S^E_0$, i.e.~$\hat\rho$ is non-Gaussian.
+By definition, measuring the witness operator $\hat W_{\theta,x,\eta}$ on copies of an unknown state $\hat\rho\in\mathcal S^E$ and recording an expectation value smaller than $w_{\theta,x,\eta}^E$ certifies that $\hat\rho\notin\mathcal S^E_0$, i.e.~$\hat\rho$ is non-Gaussian.
 This procedure amounts to estimating the magnitude of a quadrature probability distribution at angle $\theta$ around a specific point $x$.
-The intuition behind the definition of this witness operator is based on \cref{th:Hudson}: since zeros in the quadrature wavefunctions (and thus in quadrature probability distributions) are signatures of non-Gaussianity, only specific non-Gaussian states will be able to achieve a minimal value for the witness.
+The intuition behind this definition is based on \cref{th:Hudson}: since zeros in the quadrature wavefunctions (and thus in quadrature distributions) are signatures of non-Gaussianity, only specific non-Gaussian states will be able to achieve a minimal value for the witness.

 This witnessing strategy requires that the witness is sound, i.e.~its threshold value is non-zero.